Enabling seniors to age safely, independently, and comfortably in their homes.

 What a privilege it is to be given the opportunity to serve low-income Seniors in our community.
 Our objective is to continue addressing individual’s needs holistically and complete person-specific home repairs and modifications – from installing grab bars to building ramps and updating flooring.

-The application process is lengthy.
+(APPLICATIONS CLOSED AT THIS TIME) The application process is lengthy.
 Please be patient as we try to assist those in need in our community.
 Thank you.

 Examples of critical home repairs: